BAAPPS/SwiftUI_Topics/Data_Model/Swift_Data/SnippetManagerLearning/README.md

 This project was designed to solve a **personal developer problem**: maintaining a centralized, searchable reference for code snippets and notes.
 Unlike off-the-shelf apps like Notion or Obsidian, building your own snippet manager allows for:

 * Deep understanding of SwiftUI and SwiftData internals.
-* Hands-on experience with Markdown parsing, text handling, and code formatting.
+* Hands-on experience with **parsing and rendering Markdown manually**.
 * Exploration of real-world app architecture, state management, and user interaction.
 * A foundation for building larger, more complex productivity apps.
+* Future-proofing the codebase without relying on third-party Markdown libraries.

 <!------->
 <!---->